You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 We talked to the team at Talentgrator, one of iGaming’s leading recruitment agencies, to get some tips about effective onboarding, and here is what they recommend:

-- A new employee should get detailed instructions about the company, the job position, benefits, and the internal rules.
+• The new employee should receive detailed information about the company, the position, bonuses and internal rules.

-- He or she should also get all the materials, documents, presentations, and accesses necessary to perform the job responsibilities.
+• The employee should also receive all materials, documents, presentations and access necessary to perform job duties.

-- Discuss the corporate culture and values of the company.
+• Discuss the corporate culture and company values.

-- Set the goals and KPIs for the productive tracking and evaluation.
+• Set goals and define KPIs for tracking and evaluation.

 Description of internal business processes